 Operating system, platform and application support

 The operating system (OS), platform and application support are all critical to patch management.
-Obviously, you want to avoid purchasing a product that does not support all of your current -- and any potential future -- platforms.
+Obviously, you want to avoid purchasing a software management product that does not support all of your current -- and any potential future -- platforms.
 That plan, of course, may require a certain amount of hard-to-acquire knowledge about what's going to happen in the future.

-As much as possible, you should select patch management software that either supports platforms your organization has deployed or those you will deploy.
+As much as possible, you should compare and select patch management software that either supports platforms your organization has deployed or those you will deploy.
 For most IT shops, this future-proofing is likely to include mobile platforms, including smartphones, tablets and other portable computing devices.
 If your requirements include patch management for mobile devices, keep in mind that there is still no single patch management tool that includes support for all common desktop, server and mobile devices.

 However, two well-established patch management tools offer separate mobile management tool suites that may also meet your requirements, although neither supports true patch management on mobile devices, as mobile platforms typically install updated versions of entire apps rather than incremental patches for existing apps.